How to Change a Sole Proprietorship to an LLC

 Your LLCs name must be distinguishable from any other business names in the state.
 Use our state-specific business entity search page to determine if your desired name is available.
 For example, you can check here to search for business entities in California

-If your sole proprietorship has a “doing business as” (DBA) name (also known as a trade name, assumed name, or fictitious name depending on your state), you may not be able to continue using it when you form your LLC.
+If your sole proprietorship has a “doing business as” name (also known as a trade name, assumed name, or fictitious name depending on your state), you may not be able to continue using it when you form your LLC.
 DBA laws vary widely by state.
-If your state allows DBAs and LLCs to share the same name and your DBA is the same as an existing LLC’s name, you’ll need to find a new name for your LLC before you file your paperwork with the state.
+If your state allows DBAs and LLCs to share the same name and your DBA is the same as an existing LLC’sf name, you’ll need to find a new name for your LLC before you file your paperwork with the state.
 No state allows two LLCs to share the same name.
+More on the doing business as” (DBA) name definition here.

 Step 2.
 Appoint a registered agent